 Our efforts to improve and maintain equity, diversity, inclusion are built on self-assessment, accountability, and transparency.
 The foundation of this approach is self-assessment to understand the people of our Department, gauge our successes and areas for improvement, and guide future efforts.

-In 2020, our Diversity and Inclusion Committee drafted a census to learn more about the demographic breakdown, beliefs, and preferences of our Department.
-The anonymous survey included questions on job titles, race, gender, sexual orientation, time spent in our Department, outside interests, and more.
-259 members of the Department responded to the Census, which was a response rate of approximately 86%.
+2024 brought about our second census to learn more about the demographic breakdown, beliefs, and preferences of our department.
+The anonymous survey included questions on job titles, race, gender, countries of origin, languages spoken, time spent in our Department, outside interests, and more.
+204 members of the department responded to the census, which was a response rate of approximately 68%.

 The gender pay equity analysis demonstrated remarkable equity between male and female clinical assistant professors with women making an average salary that is 99% of the average man’s salary.
 The research assistant professors demonstrated a greater pay gap with women earning an average salary that was 13.5% lower than the average man’s salary.
 This gap could potentially be explained by duration of service as most of the men who are assistant professors of research have been at Duke for more than 10 years and most of the women who are assistant professors have been here fewer than 10 years.